 - a.
 Maintain historic foundations and exterior walls that contribute to the historic character of a building, including their functional and decorative features such as cornices, bays, piers and pediments. - b.
-Maintain and repair materials, details and features of foundations and exterior walls through appropriate methods. - c.
-If a portion of a foundation, exterior wall or feature is deteriorated beyond repair, replace with in-kind historical building materials or imitative substitute building materials. - d.
-If replacement of an entire foundation, exterior wall, or feature is necessary, replace with in-kind historical building materials or imitative substitute building materials. - e.
+Maintain and repair materials, details and features of foundations and exterior walls through appropriate industry standard methods. - c.
+If a portion of a foundation, exterior wall or feature is deteriorated beyond repair, replace with in-kind or imitative substitute building materials. - d.
+If replacement of an entire foundation, exterior wall, or feature is necessary, replace with in-kind or imitative substitute building materials. - e.
 It is generally inappropriate to introduce new features such as windows, doors, and vents to front elevation exterior walls.
 If new features are required, features should be installed on secondary elevations (rear or side elevations, or elevations that are not visible from the street) whenever possible. - f.
-When required, it is appropriate to remove and replace exterior wall materials or features including but not limited to panels, pediments, bargeboard and cornices with in-kind historical building materials or imitative substitute building materials. - g.
-In-kind historical building materials or imitative substitute materials may be used on exterior walls.
+When required, it is appropriate to remove and replace exterior wall materials or features including but not limited to panels, pediments, bargeboard and cornices with in-kind or imitative substitute building materials. - g.
+In-kind or imitative substitute materials may be used on exterior walls.
 Imitative substitute materials will simulate the dimensions and finish of the historical building materials.